kohana/database/guide/database/query/builder.md

     $query = DB::select()->from('users')->where('username', '=', 'john');

 Multiple where() methods may be used to string together multiple clauses connected by the boolean operator in the method's prefix.
-The where() method is the same as calling and_where().
+The where() method is a wrapper that just calls and_where().

     $query = DB::select()->from('users')->where('username', '=', 'john')->or_where('username', '=', 'jane');